Today in Sports | Pictures | Reuters

 Today in Sports

-Marin Cilic of team Europe in action against Frances Tiafoe of team World on the first day of the Laver Cup.
-Rmore
+Ramiro of Gremio and Matheus Fernandes of Botafogo in action at Arena do Gremio stadium in Porto Alegre, Brazimore

-Chicago White Sox first baseman Jose Abreu is called safe on a double during the third inning as Houston Astromore
+Oakland Athletics catcher Bruce Maxwell is checked on by the trainer after he is hit by a foul ball in the ninmore

-India's captain Virat Kohli plays a shot during the second one day international match against Australia.
-REUTmore
+India's captain Virat Kohli plays a shot during the second one day match against Australia in Kolkata, India. more

-Detroit Tigers center fielder JaCoby Jones reacts to a high pitch in the second inning against the Minnesota Tmore
+Willian Arao (R) of Flamengo celebrates with Everton Ribeiro after scoring against Chapecoense in Rio de Janeimore

-Jason Day blasts out of the sand onto the 18th green during the first round of the Tour Championship golf tourmore
+New York Yankees shortstop Didi Gregorius tosses his bat after hitting a home run against the Minnesota Twins more

 下一个